radrich/richarmstrong.net/_posts/2023-06-14-essential-glasses-coral-reef.md

 ### Notable links
 - Check out [Cloud Gallery](https://www.cloudamsterdam.com/) and their upcoming exhibitions.
-- Have a look at [Essential Glasses.](https://essential-glasses.com/) €10 of their purchase goes to clearing up Mantanani’s beaches.
+- Have a look at [Essential Glasses.](https://essential-glasses.com/) €10 of each purchase goes to clearing up Mantanani’s beaches.